codeyamyang29/bukkenoh_guide/README.md

 *   Wiki - Where the env config can be found.

-*   Files - Where the image and the design data is located.
+*   Files - Where the image and the design data are located.

 *   Git- Where the source code link is located.
 You can view your branch changes.

 ![image info](./images/img_wiki_backlog_interface.png)

 ### Coding Basics
-When the status in the backlog in change to In Progress.
-You can start working with the task.
-Usually the task list will look like below.
+When the status in the backlog is changed to In Progress.
+You can start working on the task.
+Usually, the task list will look like below.

 ```

-Project : U0314
+Project: U0314
 |__ Parent Task ( ex.
 U0314-01 )
     |_ Child Task - Partslist  ( ex.
 U0314-02 )
     |_ Child Task - Top Page   ( ex.
 U0314-03 )